2000 Chilean telethon: The Magic Number

+Ripley, Banco De Chile, and Johnson's were the only sponsors to not participate in the promotion.

 Performances

-At 10:00 PM on Friday December 1, the 2000 Telethon kicked off with a musical number performed by entertainer Antonio Vodanovic alongside all of the poster boys and girls from the previous crusades from 1978 to 1998 on the façade of the Teatro Teletón, where each performer (Álvaro Véliz, José Alfredo Fuentes, Cecilia Echenique, Rachel and Mala Junta) sang the end of their year's song.
+At 10:00 pm on Friday, December 1, the 2000 Telethon kicked off with a musical number performed by entertainer Antonio Vodanovic alongside all of the poster boys and girls from the previous crusades from 1978 to 1998 on the façade of the Teatro Teletón, where each performer (Álvaro Véliz, José Alfredo Fuentes, Cecilia Echenique, Rachel and Mala Junta) sang the end of their year's song.
 Don Francisco gave his traditional speech of encouragement and the best moments of past telethons were projected on a giant screen.

 Among others, Pedro Fernández, Lucero, and Myriam Hernández performed.
 The emotional highpoint of the telethon came when Millaray Viera, the daughter of the deceased Uruguayan singer Gervasio, performed a tribute both to her father and to all those who had died and supported the charity event during the 22 years it had been running.